The TLA Home Page

 Click here to find out.

-The TLA+ Video Course will be a series of video lectures to teach how to write
+The TLA+ Video Course is a series of video lectures to teach

 You can use the TLA+